unixorn/awesome-zsh-plugins/README.md

 * [startup-timer](https://github.com/paulmelnikow/zsh-startup-timer) - Print the time it takes for the shell to start up.
 * [statify](https://github.com/vladmrnv/statify) - Plugin that does basic statistical analysis.
 * [sterror.plugin.zsh](https://github.com/aphelionz/strerror.plugin.zsh) - Interprets error messages from programs and displays a human readable error message when available.
+* [sublime](https://github.com/valentinocossar/sublime) - Same as the official Sublime plugin for Oh My Zsh, but this opens files in the current Sublime window, if there is one already open.
 * [symfony.plugin.zsh](https://github.com/voronkovich/symfony.plugin.zsh) - ZSH plugin for Symfony 2 and 3.
 * [sysadmin-util](https://github.com/skx/sysadmin-util) - Steve Kemp's collection of tool scripts for sysadmins.
 * [terminal-workload-report](https://github.com/LockonS/terminal-workload-report) - A plugin that calculates and displays how many commands have been run via terminal.